AlexSiarheyeu/hexlet-git/INFO.md

-git is awesome and it's true
+git is awesome and it's true!

 //TODO
+//TODO2